 General administration panel: Through the general panel will access all the functionalities of the system.

-Patient panel: Panel showing the list of patients associated with the nutritionist, showing the main data of the people monitored, and the options to add, display, edit and eliminate such users (Figure 5).
+User panel: Panel showing the list of users associated with the nutritionist, showing the main data of the people monitored, and the options to add, display, edit and eliminate such users (Figure 5).

-Patient's personal calendar: Calendar where the patient's food records and goals are displayed, being able to interact with clicks, eliminating or adding new ones to the desired date.
-This calendar is the main tool of communication with the supervised users, with it the nutritionists can observe the daily feeding progress, breaking down the intakes in the different hours of the day and observing a summary of its nutritional composition.
-You can interact with the calendar by clicking on the different days, establishing new records or goals that will be visible to users from the mobile application.
-You can also interact with the goals or records already inserted to consult your information or to remove them from the patient's calendar.
+User's personal calendar: Calendar where the supervised users' food records and goals are displayed (see Figure 4).
+The nutritionist will be able to interact with clicks, eliminating or adding new ones to the desired date.
+This calendar is the main tool of communication with the supervised users, with it the nutritionists can observe the daily progress, breaking down the intakes into the different hours of the day and observing a summary of its nutritional composition.
+The nutritionist can interact with the calendar by clicking on the different days, establishing new records or goals that will be visible to users from the mobile application.
+It is also possible to interact with the goals or records already inserted to obtain more details or to remove them from the patient's calendar.

 Nutritional goals are diet mechanisms where nutritionists associate a target food to eat, a certain amount and a deadline to achieve that goal.
 The goals are updating their progress according to the food records of the monitored user.
-You can enter daily goals or goals whose duration is of the desired time.
-With this mechanism, nutritionists can create specific diets by setting a specific time for each food of the goal, for example, establishing a food goal of ingesting a glass of milk at breakfast and establishing the specific day for that goal, continuing with another food for Lunch etc.
+It is possible to enter daily goals or goals with a certain duration.
+With this mechanism, nutritionists can create specific diets by setting a specific time for each food of the goal, for example, establishing a food goal of drinking a glass of milk at breakfast and establishing the specific day for that goal, continuing with another food for lunch, etc.

-The registration and goals form autocomplete the food to select through a query to available food (Figure 4).